Rehanon-Mackenzie/Rehanon-Mackenzie-Astrology/README.md

 ![Screenshot of contact section](docs/images/contact.jpg)
 ![Screenshot of responsive contact session](docs/images/contact-responsive.png)
+* The form in the contact section displays responsively across all screen sizes.
+* The required attribute was added to ensure both the first name and email have to be entered for it to submit.
+* A free text space was provided so that clients cannot request a booking but can also send over any questions they may have.
 <br>

 #### **Thank you Page Content**
 ![Screenshot of thank you page](docs/images/thanks.png)
 ![Screenshot of responsive thank you page](docs/images/thanks-responsive.png)
+* The thank you page offers users confirmation that their message has been successfully sent and a timeframe in which they can expect to be responded to.
+* My name logo at the top right of the screen will return the user to the website.

 ## **Future-Enhancements**
 ​